Bereavement Support Payment

 We understand that when someone close to you dies, you might be left wondering how you will be able to cope financially, especially if the person who died was your partner.
 Our guide to Bereavement Support Payment will help you to identify if you are eligible following the loss of your partner.

-Bereavement Support Payment is a benefit that can be paid if your husband, wife, or civil partner has died on or after 6 April 2017.
-Some partners (not married or in a civil partnership) can also claim this but only in certain circumstances.
-It can be paid regardless of your own income or whether you are in or out of work.
+Bereavement Support Payment (BSP) is a benefit that may be available if your husband, wife, or civil partner died on or after 6 April 2017.
+In some cases, unmarried partners may also be eligible.

 Relationship to the person who has died

-To be eligible, the person that has died must have been the following:
+To qualify for BSP, the person who died must have been:

-o Your Cohabiting partner, but only if both of the following apply:
+• Your Cohabiting partner, only if both of the following apply:

 Age rules

-You must be under State Pension age when your partner died to be eligible to make a claim.
+You must have been under State Pension age when your partner died to be eligible for BSP.

 Eligibility